krisdaye/ArgumentParser/README.md

 	The following is an example of the displayed help text of a simple volume calculator:

 	'''
-	C:\ArgumentParser>java VolCalc --help
+	'C:\ArgumentParser>java VolCalc --help'

-	usage: java VolCalc length width height
+	'usage: java VolCalc length width height'
-	Calculates the volume of an object
+	'Calculates the volume of an object'

-	Positional Arguments:
+	'Positional Arguments:'
-	length  integer the length of the box   restricted to: 7 4
+	'length  integer the length of the box   restricted to: 7 4'
-	width   float   the width of the box
+	'width   float   the width of the box'
-	height  integer the height of the box
+	'height  integer the height of the box'

-	Optional Arguments:
+	'Optional Arguments:'
-	--help, -h      boolean
+	'--help, -h      boolean'
-	--type  string  Shape of object to be calculated       required        restricted to: sphere pyramid
-	--noisy boolean mutual group: 1
+	'--type  string  Shape of object to be calculated       required        restricted to: sphere pyramid ' '--noisy boolean mutual group: 1'
-	--verbose       boolean mutual group: 1
+	'--verbose       boolean mutual group: 1'
-	--quiet boolean mutual group: 2
+	'--quiet boolean mutual group: 2'
-	--silent        boolean mutual group: 2
+	'--silent        boolean mutual group: 2'
 	'''

 	When help is called on the volume calculator, the above information is listed